hokoo/templater/README.md

     'content' => 'There is no content.',
 ] );

-// Add a plain text after the repeaters.
+// Add a plain text after the blocks.
 $container->addText( 'This is a plain text.' );

 return $templater->render( $html, [